michelmbem/AddyScript/docs/col-obj.md

 ## Collections

 Collections are ways to store multiple values in a single variable.
-AddyScript offers 6 different types of collections: tuples, lists, sets, queues, stacks, and maps.
+AddyScript offers six different types of collections: tuples, lists, sets, queues, stacks, and maps.
 Each of these types has a unique set of features and is suited for a particular usage scenario.

 ### Tuples